AWS Case Study: MileSplit

-MileSplit’s corporate headquarters are in Longwood, Florida.
-However, the company has employees and contractors working remotely all across the United States and Canada to input sporting event results and provide traditional sports news coverage, such as articles, photos, and video.
+MileSplit’s corporate headquarters are in Longwood, Florida, but the company has employees and contractors working remotely all across the United States and Canada to input sporting event results and provide traditional sports news coverage, such as articles, photos, and video.
 MileSplit prides itself on being a cloud-based company because it uses cloud technology for all of its interactions with its employees and contractors as well as all of its other IT needs.

-Jason Byrne explains, “I started wading into AWS slowly but surely, starting with Amazon Simple Storage Service (Amazon S3).
+CEO Byrne explains, “I started wading into AWS slowly but surely, starting with Amazon Simple Storage Service (Amazon S3).
 The further I got in and the more I read, the more I liked it.
 I love the ability to fire up new instances to scale really easily or the ability to totally rebuild and restore a failed server in minutes.”

 MileSplit is using Amazon S3 for static content storage, as well as Reduced Redundancy Storage (RRS) within Amazon S3 to store non-critical data, such as thumbnail files.
 Presently, the company is running four Amazon Elastic Compute Cloud (Amazon EC2) instances for application, cache, search, and database purposes.
 The company’s persistent storage and RAID utilize Amazon Elastic Block Storage (Amazon EBS), while Amazon SimpleDB is used for log storage.
 Additionally, Amazon CloudFront provides prompt content delivery to MileSplit’s users.